Harvard GSD Design Discovery Virtual

 Design and Planning Practices, Career Options, Public Process and Design , Design Research, and Preparing a Portfolio.

-To apply for the Design Discovery Virtual program, please submit the following required materials:
+To apply for the Design Discovery Virtual program, please submit the following required materials with your online application:

-- A resume or CV which includes the following information: employment; education; extra-curricular collegiate and community activities (note whether an office held was elected or appointed); honors; awards; professional registration; professional societies; publications; avocations; hobbies; travel.
+- Resume or CV (PDF) which includes the following information: employment; education; extra-curricular collegiate and community activities (note whether an office held was elected or appointed); honors; awards; professional registration; professional societies; publications; avocations; hobbies; travel.
 If you served in the military, indicate rank on entry and rank on separation.

-- Transcripts should be submitted online by the applicant and are required from all colleges and universities from which the applicant has received credit.
+- University Transcripts (upload scanned copy, does not need to be official) Transcripts should be submitted with the program application from all colleges and universities from which the applicant has received credit.
 When uploading a transcript, please make sure the scanned version is legible.
 Transcripts that are not in English must be accompanied by a certified English translation.
 If the university or college does not issue transcripts, a certified letter and certified English translation must be provided.
 It should list courses and examinations taken, grades, and degrees and dates of degrees received.
 Admitted students who have attended a school outside of the U.S. may be asked to submit a WES (World Education Service) certified transcript, at the applicant’s expense.

 - International applicants, except those from countries where English is the native language, must submit ONE of the following (U.S. citizen and dual citizen applicants do not fall into these requirements):